Coming up next, our final news roundup and information overload hour.

 What do you tell them to do?

-That my economic lot in life now is not what it was early on, and I remember uh having to struggle for food and gas in the car and all those things.
+And I remember having to struggle for food and gas in the car and all those things.

-And I will tell you that right now, people that are are suffering in the current environment, the two areas that I think are governmental caused inflation are housing and energy.
+And I will tell you that right now, people that are suffering in the current environment, the two areas that I think are governmental-caused inflation are housing and energy.

-Um I do not put all of that, you know, one of my problems, Sean, with blaming the Biden administration for every part of inflation is it means that they're gonna take all the credit when some of these things inevitably self-correct, and they will.
+I do not put all of the, you know, one of my problems, Sean, with blaming the Biden administration for every part of inflation is it means that they're going to take all the credit when some of these things inevitably self-correct, and they will.

 And I always think presidents get both too much blame and too much credit.

-But with housing and with uh energy, it is clearly a policy errors that are forcing that issue.
+But with housing and with energy, it is clearly policy errors that are forcing that issue.

-And to your question of what I would advise people to do, they they are unfortunately victims of very bad policy.
+And to your question of what I would advise people to do, they are, unfortunately, victims of very bad policy.

-They need to vote right, they need to take this seriously in a civic and political sense.
+They need to take this seriously in a civic and political sense.

 And then, of course, the thing that Americans have always done is we have to overcome it.